YogeshvarM/Workflow/prompt.md

-Extract all actionable coding rules from the selected text.
-For each rule:
-- Convert to imperative statement starting with ALWAYS, NEVER, PREFER, or AVOID
-- Remove background, rationale, history, author info
-- Preserve code snippets in fenced code blocks with language tags
-- Label good examples with "✅ Do this:" and bad with "❌ Not this:"
-- Classify each rule under ONE of these headings:
+You are creating the final `.github/copilot-instructions.md` file.

+The selected text contains coding rules extracted from multiple sections of our standards document.
+There are duplicates and inconsistencies.

+Do the following:
+1. Start with: # Coding Standards — Copilot Instructions
+2. Merge all rules under these ## headings (remove empty ones):
    ## Naming Conventions
    ## Code Style & Formatting
    ## Functions & Methods
    ## Error Handling
    ## Architecture & Patterns
    ## Testing
    ## Security
    ## Dependencies & Imports
    ## Documentation & Comments
    ## Database & Data
    ## API Design
    ## Performance
    ## Git & Version Control
    ## Framework Specific

-Format as markdown with ## headings and bullet points.
+3. REMOVE duplicate rules — keep the more specific version
+4. REMOVE generic advice ("write clean code", "follow best practices")
+5. Keep ALL code examples with ✅/❌ labels
+6. Use bullet points (- ) for each rule, 1-2 lines max
+7. Keep total output UNDER 500 lines
+8. If over 500 lines, prioritize: Security > Architecture > Naming > Error Handling > rest

-Output ONLY the rules.
-No explanations.
+Output ONLY the final markdown.
+No preamble.
-If no actionable rules exist in this text, output: (no rules in this section)